 Technical issues like forgotten passwords or poor Wi-Fi in the outdoor area can be frustrating.
 Always ensure your setting has a clear policy for offline working.
 Tapestry's app allows you to take observations without Wi-Fi and then sync them once you are back in range.
 This is essential for forest school sessions or trips to the local park.

 Mrs Jenkins, a Nursery lead, finds that one father is becoming competitive.
 He sees another child's learning moment mentioned in a group observation and asks why his son doesn't have as many posts.
 Mrs Jenkins sits him down and explains that every child has their own rhythm.
-She shows him how the quality of the observations for his son shows deep, focused learning that doesn't always need a daily photo update.
+She shows him how the quality of the observations for his son shows deep, focussed learning that doesn't always need a daily photo update.

 Frequently Asked Questions